rodekruis/epidemic-risk-assessment/UNIGE_ovitrap/README.md

 To get all needed data, you need to change the script accordingly; see the comment lines in the code to understand what needs to be changed.

 #### 3. QGIS plugin
-There's a QGIS plugin for GEE.
+There's also a QGIS plugin for GEE.
 I haven't tested it and it seems to be still under development, but it might be worth to try: https://github.com/gee-community/qgis-earthengine-plugin Thanks Fleur Hierink for pointing that out!